 In 2013 London-based Daniel Fernández Pascual & Alon Schwabe formed the collaborative practice, Cooking Sections.
-Exploring how food & hospitality can focus our minds on supply chains, ecology & the climate emergency, here their recall working on the Isle of Skye & why salmon pink is not a pretty colour.
+Exploring how food & hospitality can focus our minds on supply chains, ecology & the climate emergency, here they recall working on the Isle of Skye & why salmon pink is not a pretty colour.
 Cooking Sections are also currently working on a project with The Royal Botanic Garden Edinburgh.
 They will also exhibit in next year’s British Art Show, which will be at Aberdeen Art Gallery from the 10 July.

 You live in London.
 What are views out of your windows, can you hear birdsong?

 We live in the first precast concrete building in London, near Elephant and Castle.
 A high-raise tower block, Cotton Gardens were designed by the architect George Finch in 1966.
 The views extend to Telegraph Hill, Crystal Palace, the City, Canary Wharf and Greenwich.
 The street we are on is quite busy but for the past few months during lockdown we have been hearing a lot of birds.
 Traffic has been increasing daily and bird song has been subsumed by engines and wheels turning on asphalt.
 The sun seems to have disappeared as well.
 It was much sunnier when there were less cars around.